 Can you join the army if you’re fat?

 There’s one way for you to still serve the U.S. Armed Forces if you are obese.
 It’s by receiving a medical waiver.
-Approximately 20% of new recruits need a waiver for their weight to attend boot camp.
-However, those who receive a waiver must lose weight and meet the minimum requirements prior to the end of boot camp to be able to continue training.
+Approximately 20% of recruits need a waiver for their weight to attend boot camp.
+However, those who receive a waiver must lose weight and meet the minimum requirements before the end of boot camp to be able to continue training.

 What happens if you fail the height and weight army?

-As mentioned above, the Army female height and weight standards play an important role in the process of getting into the Army and it’s required.
+As mentioned above, the Army’s female height and weight standards play an important role in the process of getting into the Army and it’s required.
 So if you fail the Height Weight standard, bad things can happen to you.
-You can get discharged from the military, FLAGGED, your bonus can be recouped, and you can even miss out on schools and promotions.
+You can get discharged from the military or flagged, your bonus can be recouped, and you can even miss out on schools and promotions.

 Which branch of the military is best for females?